-According to FreistVO in conjunction with §53c KWG BNY Mellon Frankfurt Branch is required to perform standalone stress tests, limited to interest rate risk.
-Further stress testing is performed semiannually for credit risk at a Branch level.
+BNY Mellon Frankfurt Branch is required to perform standalone stress tests.
+Stress testings are performed quarterly for interest rate risk and semi-annually for credit risk at a Branch level.
 In addition the Branch performs stress testing for other identified key risk categories.
 Further stress testing is performed at a corporation level.
 Branch management ensures that BNY Mellon Frankfurt Branch stays within overall limits as defined by the Group.